sdr-enthusiasts/docker-rtlsdrairband/README.md

 | STATION1_NAME | The name of your stream | No | Tower |
 | STATION1_GENRE | The genre of your stream | No | ATC |
 | STATION1_MOUNTPOINT | The custom part of the stream URL.
 Streams will be accesable at "serverip:8000/STATION1_MOUNTPOINT.m3u" | No | GND.mp3 |

+## Accessing the Web Interface

+The web interface for the container can be found at `containerip:8000`

 ## TODO